Stevenpena757/DBB/replit.md

 ### Storage Architecture

 The database schema uses serial IDs, text fields, JSONB for structured data, boolean flags, and enums for various categories.
 Timestamps track creation and expiration.
 Data access is managed through a storage interface abstraction layer supporting CRUD operations, filtered queries, and analytics.
+Foreign key constraints utilize CASCADE or SET NULL for data integrity.

 ### AI and Automation

 The system integrates OpenAI via Replit AI Integrations (using gpt-5) for content moderation, business listing validation, and managing an admin moderation queue for AI-flagged content.

+### Key Features

+- **Personalized Discovery Flow:** A 5-step flow capturing user preferences for tailored business recommendations.
+- **Dynamic Content & Layouts:** Homepage reorganization with dynamic business listings and community content, utilizing AI-generated category images.
+- **Admin Delete Functionality:** Comprehensive delete capabilities in the admin console for users and businesses with CASCADE deletion and confirmation dialogs.

 ## External Dependencies